 THE SIEGE OF KONIGSBERG - 1262

-(now Kaliningrad, Russia), one of the main strongholds of the Teutonic Knights, by the Prussians during
+(now Kaliningrad, Russia), one of the main strongholds of the Teutonic Knights, by the Prussians during the Great Prussian

-around the city so that they could block any contact with the outside.
+city so that they could block any contact with the outside.
 The Grand Master of the Knights was working to provide relief

 to the starving garrison in Königsberg.
 In January 1262 reinforcement arrived from Rhineland, led by Count Wilhelm of

 Jülich.
 His army arrived in the afternoon and desired to attack the pagans right away, but decided to wait for the next

 morning.
 During the nighttime, the Prussians abandoned their forts and hid in nearby forest.
-Thinking that the Prussians
+Thinking that the Prussians had

 into a village.
 When enforcement arrived from Königsberg, the battle was won.
 The Knights counted some dead 3,000 bodies